ryjm/srrs/README.md

 ### Hooking into app/publish

-currently piggybacks off of publish notebooks - put
+can piggyback off of publish notebooks - title of notes are questions, bodies of notes are answers.

+put

 `%+  memo  |`